pass-culture/pass-culture-app-native/doc/installation/iOS.md

 5. Add the URL of the private certificates git repository named "pass-culture-app-native-certificates".
 6. Get the `match repo passphrase` on 1password in the "Tech" vault.

+(Only the first time) Set arbitrary Version and BuildVersion numbers of the App in Xcode at PassCulture > General > Identity > Build

+For example :

+- Version : 1.176.0
+- Build : 10176000

-7. Launch with yarn :
+### 🚀 Run the app with yarn

 - For Apple External Device

 Connect your device to the computer and run `yarn ios:testing --device` or use the Xcode interface.
 Choose a scheme (your device) and click the Run button in the toolbar.
 More info [here][3].

 - For Xcode Simulator

 Run `yarn ios:testing` or use the Xcode interface.
 More info [here][3].
+This will also start the metro server.
+If not, run `yarn start` in another tab.

 [1]: ./setup.md
 [2]: https://bundler.io/bundle_install.html